leafac/yocto-cfa/dissertation/yocto-cfa.md

 At this point, there are two expressions left to evaluate: the argument (\mintinline{ts}{expression.arguments[0]}; line 10), and the body of the called function (\mintinline{ts}{body}; lines 11–14).
 Both of these expressions have the same code (\mintinline{js}{x}), and our current implementation looks up this variable both times on the current \mintinline{ts}{environment}, which produces the same value: $\langle \mintinline{js}{(a => a)}, [\cdots] \rangle$.

 But this leads to an issue: we may not reason about \mintinline{js}{z => x} by looking only at where it is defined; we must also examine all the places in which it may be called.
 This is the same issue we had to solve when considering name reuse in Step~0 (see §~\ref{Step 0: Name Reuse}).
-We would like, instead, for each \mintinline{js}{x} to refer to the value that existed in the environment where the closure is \emph{created}, not where it is \emph{called}:
+We would like, instead, for each \mintinline{js}{x} to refer to the value that existed in the environment where the closure is _created_, not where it is _called_:

 \begin{center}
 \includegraphics[page = 8]{images.pdf}